-The ACC Campus Transfer Grant opportunity is offered to applicants enrolled at American Career College's Long Beach or Lynwood campuses.
+The ACC Campus Transfer Grant opportunity is offered to applicants enrolled at American Career College's Lynwood campus.
 The \$750 grant will be awarded to eligible applicants who choose to transfer their enrollment to the Los Angeles, Anaheim, or Ontario campuses, subject to seat availability in the applicants chosen program.